-- It is not necessary to include a reserved component in an event's template name when registering the event, because the EVM name matching scheme finds the best match for a posted event.
+You do not need to include a reserved component in an event's template name when registering the event because the EVM name matching scheme finds the best match for a posted event.
 In the example shown previously in this section, the template (and the base name of the event) would be sys.unix.hw.registered.
-Reserved components are appended to the name to give a further level of detail when the event is posted. - An event can include any number of trailing reserved component names, in any order, and in any component position following the event's base name. - Any product or subsystem can post events containing reserved components names.
-This convention allows all events referring to hardware components to be found easily even if some are not being posted with a sys.unix.hw prefix.
+Reserved components are appended to the name to give a further level of detail when the event is posted.